Matthew Lewis talks Handel and Galbraith

 Auditions, the Choir Directory and the Info Exchange.

 content and features.

-- February 7, 2013: New Choir Directory listing and Choir Auditions ad for The Current, a semi-professional mixed a cappella group based in midtown Manhattan.
+- October 3, 2023: New Choir Directory listing and Choir Auditions ad for Goro, a one-on-a-part Renaissance vocal ensemble based in Freeport, NY.

-- February 1, 2013: New Choir Directory listing and Choir Auditions ad for the Sing for Hope Youth Chorus, a new youth choir for New York City high school students.
+- February 14, 2023: New Choir Directory listing and Choir Auditions ad for the New York Gregorian Chant Project.

 old "New on VAN" items

 - Need some exquisite beaded jewelry to complement your concert

 attire or enhance your look on your next Zoom call?
 Or perhaps a distinctive gift for that special singer in your

 life?
 Or maybe you'd like to host a jewelry show to benefit your